pepperonas/berlinometer/cicero/README.md

-# Cicero - Server Request Monitor
+# Cicero - VPS-Wide Request Monitor

 Cicero is a comprehensive server request monitoring and analytics platform designed for the mrx3k1 ecosystem.
-It provides real-time tracking, detailed analytics, and beautiful visualizations of HTTP requests across multiple servers.
+It provides real-time tracking, detailed analytics, and beautiful visualizations of HTTP requests across the entire VPS infrastructure with IP geolocation support.

 ## Features

 ### 🔍 Real-time Monitoring
 - **Live Request Tracking**: See requests as they happen with WebSocket updates
+- **VPS-Wide Coverage**: Monitor ALL traffic to https://mrx3k1.de via Nginx log parsing
-- **Multi-server Support**: Monitor multiple applications simultaneously
+- **Multi-server Support**: Monitor individual applications with dedicated middleware
+- **IP Geolocation**: Real-time location tracking for all client requests
 - **Request Details**: Comprehensive view of headers, body, query parameters, and more

 ### 📊 Analytics Dashboard